 This is my recipe, which slices like a cake and melts in your mouth the minute you take a bite.
 I hope you enjoy it as much as my friends do.
-The image in this post is from the one I baked for our Christmas 2021 gathering.
+The image in this post is from the one I baked for a recent gathering.

 After years of experimenting, I concluded that to have it slice like a cake and melt in one’s mouth I needed to slowly emulsify all the ingredients during its preparation.
 I also discovered that this is best achieved by having all the ingredients at room temperature.

 Turn the oven on to 375 degrees Fahrenheit.

 2-14 Oz. cans Condensed Whole Milk – Try La Lechera brand

 1/4 Teaspoon of Orange Extract – Try Nielsen-Massey Pure Orange Extract